David J. Hodge’s Madison County roots run deep.

 He is also a member of the Alabama State Bar Association’s Judicial Liaison Committee and the Civil Rules Committee for the U.S. District for the Northern District of Alabama.

-In 2013, Hodge gained the distinction of being named one of the 50 top trial lawyers in Alabama by SuperLawyers Magazine and one of the top 100 Alabama trial lawyers by the National Trial Lawyers organization.
+In 2013, Hodge gained the distinction of being named one of the 50 top lawyers in Alabama by SuperLawyers Magazine and one of the top 100 Alabama trial lawyers by the National Trial Lawyers organization.

 No matter what kind of case he’s handling, Hodge has the same motivation in each.